 Schemes that include ‘cashback’ or ‘free’ or subsidised equipment / goods should be avoided.

-Leasing agreements will only be made where the financial arrangements are such that they benefit the Academy and the Finance and Premises Committee have given their approval.
+Leasing agreements will only be made where the financial arrangements are such that they benefit the Academy and the Resources Committee have given their approval.

 For leases above £50,000 over the term of the lease, approval must come from the Full Governing Body before any lease is signed.